 Shutoff and meter

 And here’s the backflow preventer, shutoff valve, and water meter, after installation.
-(The mock rock on the far left will be used to cover up the backflow preventer once the installation is complete.)
+(The mock rock on the far left covers up the backflow preventer once the installation is complete.)

 When valves are installed, valve boxes will be placed on top of them before the area is backfilled so that the valves are accessible for maintenance.
 (The vertical pipe seen here is plumbing for drip irrigation.)